Global Engagement > Student Resources > International Student & Scholar Services > Tax Responsibilities

 • The IRS will NEVER call and demand immediate payment over the phone.

-• The IRS will NEVER try to threaten or intimidate you, demand payment with a prepaid debit card, or ask for your credit card or debit card number over the phone.
+• The IRS will NEVER threaten or intimidate you, demand payment via a prepaid debit card, or ask for your credit or debit card number over the phone.

 • The IRS will NEVER threaten to call the police or immigration agents if you don't pay.